Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best gaming mice for gaming for most people, whether you're looking for the best wired gaming mouse or the best wireless gaming mouse.
+Our recommendations above are what we think are currently the best gaming mice for most people, whether you're looking for the best wired gaming mouse or the best wireless gaming mouse.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of our gaming mice reviews.
+If you would like to do the work of choosing yourself, here's the list of our gaming mice reviews.
 Be careful not to get too caught up in the details.
 While no mouse is perfect for every use, most mice are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.